Skip to content

 ISO A48.27 x 11.69210 x 297International standard for most documents

-According to the International Organization for Standardization (ISO), the A4 size is the global default for business and personal documents.
+According to the ISO 216 standard, A4 measures 210 x 297 mm and is the global default for business and personal documents.
+The standard defines a 1:√2 root-rectangle ratio so each A-size is exactly half the area of the next larger one.
 The U.S. and Canada are among the few countries that still use letter and legal as their primary paper sizes.

-We tested printing the same 12-page contract on both letter and legal paper.
-The legal version came out to 9 pages instead of 12, which meant fewer page breaks in the middle of clauses.
-That’s exactly why law firms prefer it.
+When we tested the same 12-page contract on both letter and legal paper, the legal version came out to 9 pages instead of 12.
+Fewer page breaks meant fewer clauses split across pages, which is exactly why law firms still prefer the format.

 Legal paper isn’t just for attorneys.
-Here are the most common situations where you’ll need it:
+These are the most common situations where you’ll reach for it:

 Legal documents and contracts.
-Court filings, depositions, affidavits, and multi-page contracts are traditionally printed on legal paper.
-Many courts in the U.S. still require or prefer legal-size submissions, though this varies by jurisdiction.
+Court filings, depositions, affidavits, and multi-page contracts have traditionally been printed on legal paper.
+Many U.S. courts still accept or prefer legal-size submissions, though specific requirements vary by jurisdiction and have shifted toward letter in some federal districts.

 Government forms.
 Some federal and state forms are designed for legal paper.
 Tax worksheets, permit applications, and certain IRS supplemental schedules use the 8.5 x 14 format.

 Financial documents.
-Spreadsheets, ledgers, and financial statements with many columns benefit from the extra 3 inches of vertical space.
-Accountants often use legal paper for year-end reports.
+Spreadsheets, ledgers, and financial statements with many columns benefit from the extra 3 inches of vertical space, and accountants often use legal paper for year-end reports.

 Real estate.
 Property deeds, title documents, and closing paperwork frequently use legal size.
-If you’ve ever bought a house, you’ve probably signed several legal-size pages.
-You might also need to export those documents to PDF for digital archiving.
+If you’ve ever bought a house, you’ve probably signed several legal-size pages, and you may also need to export those documents to PDF for digital archiving.

-Printing on legal paper requires two things: the right paper loaded in your printer and the correct page settings in your software.
+Printing on legal paper takes two things: the right paper loaded in your printer and the correct page settings in your software.

 #Setting Up Your Printer

 Most home and office printers support legal paper.
-You’ll need to adjust the paper tray or manual feed slot to accommodate the longer sheets.
-On an HP LaserJet Pro running firmware from 2025, we loaded legal paper in the main tray by extending the adjustable paper guide to the 14-inch mark.
-The printer auto-detected the size within about 5 seconds.
+You’ll need to adjust the paper tray or manual feed slot to handle the longer sheets.
+On an HP LaserJet Pro M404dn running firmware from 2025, we loaded legal paper in the main tray by extending the adjustable paper guide to the 14-inch mark, and the printer auto-detected the size within about 5 seconds.

-If your printer doesn’t auto-detect, go to your printer settings and manually select “Legal” or “8.5 x 14” as the paper size.
+If your printer doesn’t auto-detect, open your printer settings and manually select “Legal” or “8.5 x 14” as the paper size.

 #In Microsoft Word